Cher Scarlett

 I taught myself to code in middle school.
 I've been programming for more than 20 years and have worked in a variety of industries in large corporations such as Apple, Activision Blizzard, Starbucks, and USA Today.

 I care deeply for community and involve myself in public policy and community science.
-I am a passionate advocate of equitable human rights.
+I am a passionate advocate of equitable human rights and environmental stewardship.

 Follow me on Twitter, Github, or LinkedIn.